Lewis Benson (boxer): Professional career

 Benson signed with MTK Scotland, a subsidiary of MTK Global, in the summer of 2015.
 He made his professional debut that September, defeating Kristian Laight on points at the Meadowbank Sports Centre in Edinburgh.
 Shortly after his eighth fight, a victory over Marek Laskowski in March 2017, he suffered a back injury in sparring that hospitalized him and left him sidelined for seven months.
 After ten straight wins to begin his pro career, Benson suffered his first defeat on 30 June 2018, falling to former Prizefighter: The Welterweights winner Johnny Coyle via a 96–95 points decision in Belfast.
 He lost again in his next bout five months later, dropping a controversial points decision against Tyrone McKenna in Glasgow by the same 96–95 score.
 Immediately following the loss, he announced he was quitting the sport during the live television interview on BoxNation.
 "I don’t want to have to build up for fights with no money in it.
 I’ve got my health to think about.
 I’d much rather have a healthier lifestyle and not get punched for a living, particularly when you get decisions like that," he told the Edinburgh Evening News a few days later.

 Benson made his return to the ring on 22 March 2019 with a comfortable victory over Zoltán Szabó in Glasgow, then improved to a 12–2 record with a close win over Renald Garrido.
 That October, he was announced as a participant in The Golden Contract super-lightweight tournament that secures the winner a two-year, five-fight contract with MTK Global.
 Initially listed as a reserve, Benson was awarded his spot in the tournament following the withdrawal of Akeem Ennis-Brown.
-However, he was pulled from the event one day before his first fight by the British Boxing Board of Control, who refused to allow him to compete due to medical reasons.
+However, he was pulled from the event one day before his first fight by the British Boxing Board of Control, who refused to allow him to compete for medical reasons.
 After describing it as "the worst day of his life," he effectively retired, saying "I won’t get an opportunity like this again so I’m going to call it a day in this boxing game.
 I’m devastated I can’t box as I am on weight and ready to fight.
 There are no words to describe how heartbroken I am."